-The new reports, which can be found in C-HIT’s Data Mine Section, cover state inspections that were completed in 2021 with approved hospital corrective action plans.
-(You can find the new reports here.)
+The new reports cover state inspections that were completed in 2021 with approved hospital corrective action plans.

 At William Backus Hospital, a pregnant woman suffering from drug abuse disorder delivered a baby who tested positive for fentanyl and buprenorphine.
 During the time that the baby was under observation for neonatal abstinence syndrome (drug withdrawal), a parent holding the infant fell and reported “that the infant’s head may have touched the ground a little,” the report said.
 Following the incident, staff determined that the baby suffered a head injury and was transferred to a higher-level hospital.
 The state inspector said that the hospital “failed to develop a safe plan of care for the infant to prevent a fall with injury.”

 The Hospital for Central Connecticut was cited for failing to identify that an infant was assessed when forceps were used in labor and delivery, which resulted in head injuries to the infant.
 During delivery, forceps were used unsuccessfully to rotate the baby’s head, so the baby was delivered by cesarean section, the report said.
 Hours after delivery, the infant was transferred to the neonatal intensive care unit and was later transferred to another hospital for neurosurgical evaluation.